IanJamieson8/QuantumBoard/README.md

 # QuantumBoard: Strategic Chess Visualization

-## App Store Description

 🏁 **Transform Chess Strategy from Guesswork to Science**

 QuantumBoard isn't just another chess app — it's a revolutionary strategic analysis tool that reveals the *hidden geography of chess*.
 Forget traditional engines that only tell you *what* moves are good; we show you *why* and *where* those moves matter.

 ### What Makes QuantumBoard Unique?

-✨ **Territorial Intelligence**: Visualize piece control and strategic influence in real-time 🌈 **Dynamic Heatmaps**: Watch potential move probabilities unfold before your eyes 🧠 **Quantum-Inspired Analysis**: Go beyond linear tactical thinking
+- ✨ **Territorial Intelligence**: Visualize piece control and strategic influence in real-time
+- 🌈 **Dynamic Heatmaps**: Watch potential move probabilities unfold before your eyes
+- 🧠 **Quantum-Inspired Analysis**: Go beyond linear tactical thinking

 #### Perfect For:
 - 📊 Serious players seeking deeper strategic understanding